AllenWLynch/face_landmark_CCNN/README.md

 <img src="readme_materials/per_landmark_error.png">
 Figure 3.
 Per-landmark loss.<br><hr>

 Judging by the discrepancy in testing and training loss for landmark localization, shown in Figure 4, the model is overfitting to the training set.
-This could be due to things:
+This could be due to two things:

 1. I am training with positionally-static images.
 For high dimensional data, this causes a model to be prone to overfitting.
 2. I have not regularized my network.